Dynamics of Abelian Vortices Without Common Zeros in the Adiabatic Limit

 This quantity is a real number since $z$, the coordinate of $\Sigma$, is eliminated after integration over $\Sigma$.
-One should expect the first term in \eqref{L 2 metric pull back} to vanish as $s \to \infty$, and the second term to approach a multiple of square norm of $\dot{\phi}$.
+The second equality above relies the relation \eqref{constant norm}, which implies $\left<\phi,\dot{\phi}\right>_H=0$ and $\left<\phi,\phi\right>_H=1$.
+One should expect the first and third terms in \eqref{L 2 metric pull back} to vanish as $s \to \infty$, and the second term to approach a multiple of square norm of $\dot{\phi}$.
 Namely, we expect \eqref{L 2 metric pull back} to approach the (multiple of) $<\cdot,\cdot>_{L^2}$ defined in \eqref{definition of L 2 metric on maps}.
 This is precisely the statement in the Baptista's Conjecture in \cite{Ba}.

 \begin{conjecture}[Baptista's Conjecture] On $Hol_r(\Sigma,\mathbb{CP}^{k-1})\backsimeq \nu_{k,0}(s) $, $g^*_s$ defined in \eqref{L 2 metric pull back} converges smoothly, as $s \to \infty$, to a multiple of the ordinary $L^2$ metric $<\cdot,\cdot>_{L^2}$ defined in \eqref{definition of L 2 metric on maps} on $Hol_r(\Sigma,\mathbb{CP}^{k-1})$. \end{conjecture}